anirudh10/anirudh10.github.io/_posts/2021-03-22-remote-debugging.md

 Suppose you have a production instance that is running java and you want to debug a request flow.

 ## Thinking process
-There are two ways of doing it - either add debug statements or perform remote debugging.
+There are two ways of doing it - either add debug statements(and keep restarting) or perform remote debugging.

 ## How to perform remote debugging?
 1. On the remote server